miguelperezenciso/CTGAcourse/README.md

 This course was first taught in wonderful Salvador de Bahia in November 2018 thanks to my good friend and former student Luis Fernando Batista, from [UFBA](https://www.ufba.br/).

-### NOTE: These notes are somewhat incomplete but will be improving in the very near future.
+### These notes are somewhat incomplete but will be improving in the very near future.